 Except for all of the steps outlined above, it's also a good idea to get rid of the largest files and those you haven't opened for a while.
 You may start with the Documents or Downloads folder.
 In either of them, choose View > Sort by Size or Sort by Date Last Opened.
 Now, browse through your files and send to Trash what you no longer need.

-If it seems like a lot of work, we have another tip for you — CleanMyMac X and its Large & Old Files module.
+If it seems like a lot of work, we have another tip for you — CleanMyMac and its Large & Old Files tool.
 It locates the heaviest files and sorts them by size, kind, and date accessed.
 The best part of using it is that you do not have to browse all of the folders manually — the tool does it for you in a matter of minutes.
 To run it:

-1. Open CleanMyMac X from the Applications folder.
+- Open CleanMyMac from the Applications folder.

-2. Navigate to Large & Old Files from the sidebar.
+- Navigate to My Clutter from the sidebar.

 8. How to remove Xcode junk?